 Winter maintenance and operations begin approximately mid-November and extend to mid-April every year.

-Lincoln is divided into nine areas consisting of primary and secondary roads, with the urban centres treated priority areas.
-Town staff monitor weather and road conditions to respond accordingly for snow/ice removal.
+Lincoln is divided into nine primary and secondary roads, with the urban centres treated as priority areas.
+Town staff monitor weather and road conditions to respond to snow/ice removal accordingly.